viccon/sturdyc/README.md

 because every request they received led to an outgoing request to the data source.
 And these data sources had gotten used to being shielded from most of the traffic by the older containers high hit-rate and refresh coalescing usage.
-Hence, what was a 20x spike for us could become a 200x spike for them until our new containers had warmed their cache.
+Hence, what was a 20x spike for us could easily become a 200x spike for them until our new containers had warmed their cache.

-Therefore, I decided to add the ability to have the containers sync their in-memory cache with a distributed key-value store that would have an easier time to absorb these bursts.
+Therefore, I decided to add the ability to have the containers sync their in-memory cache with a distributed key-value store that would have an easier time absorbing these bursts.

 Adding distributed storage to the cache is, from the package's point of view, essentially just another data source with a higher priority.
 Hence, we're still